-As a child, you were ignored, criticized, smothered, or abused by your parent.
+As a child, you were ignored or neglected, criticized, smothered, or abused by your parent.
 Now as an adult, there’s a voice inside you that says, “If I was really worthy of respect, love, and affection, my parent would have given it to me."
 You've probably been trapped in the belief that you are the reason the relationship with your parent is unhealthy.
 And from that early misunderstanding, it's been difficult to form healthy and satisfying relationships in your adult life.

 Your parent may discount your feelings and wants, treat you as if you're incapable of making your own decisions, imply that you are the reason for their depression or lack of an unfulfilled life, try to live out their life through you, or tell you or imply that they can't manage without you.
 If this sounds familiar, you may be an adult of an unloving parent.
 You may also describe your mother or father as narcissistic, overly enmeshed, controlling, or find that your parent looks to you to parent them or struggles with substance use or mental illness.

 The effects of growing up like this are painful and wounding.
 As an adult of an unloving parent you may:

 wonder if your parent loves you now or loved you growing up.

 believe that you have to earn love.

 feel responsible for everyone else's happiness except your own.

 believe that no matter what you do for your parent, it will never be enough.